 Recent studies have highlighted uncertainties in estimates of GMSL during the LIG, including the extent of GMSL variability (Capron et al., 2019).
 Vertical land motions (Austermann et al., 2017) are starting to be considered quantitatively (e.g., Stephenson et al., 2019), but are still bounded by large uncertainties.
 The distribution and thickness of pre-LIG ice sheets (Dendy et al., 2017; Rohling et al., 2017) and isostasy driven by sediment loading since the LIG (Pico, 2020) add further uncertainty.
 In light of these recent studies and previous assessments, there is medium confidence that peak GMSL during the LIG was likely between 5 and 10 m higher than modern.
 Relative sea-level estimates from some sites (e.g., Bahamas and Seychelles) report ephemeral, metre-scale fluctuations (Vyverberg et al., 2018).
 Different generations of LIG reef growth at other sites (e.g., Yucatan Peninsula, Western Australia) suggest the occurrence of sudden accelerations in GMSL change (Blanchon et al., 2009; O’Leary et al., 2013).
-However, other sites (e.g., South Australia, Mediterranean), indicate that LIG sea level was substantially stable (Pan, Y-T. et al., 2018; Polyak et al., 2018).
+However, other sites (e.g., South Australia, Mediterranean), indicate that LIG sea level was substantially stable (T.-Y. Pan et al., 2018; Polyak et al., 2018).
 In addition, there are uncertainties in the interpretation of local relative sea level from some GMSL reconstructions (Barlow et al., 2018).
 Therefore, low confidence is assigned to any GMSL rate of change estimated within the LIG.